-- □ Save your receipt and send a copy to us so that we can have your out-of-pocket expenses count toward qualifying you for the Catastrophic Coverage Stage. - □ Please note: If you are in the Coverage Gap Stage, we will not pay for any share of these drug costs.
+- □ Unless special conditions apply, you must use a network pharmacy in these situations and your drug must be on our Drug List. - □ Save your receipt and send a copy to us so that we can have your out-of-pocket expenses count toward qualifying you for the Catastrophic Coverage Stage. - □ Please note: If you are in the Deductible Stage and Coverage Gap Stage, we will not pay for any share of these drug costs.
 But sending a copy of the receipt allows us to calculate your out-of-pocket costs correctly and may help you qualify for the Catastrophic Coverage Stage more quickly.